 United Nations Peacekeeping Operations commenced in 1948 when the Security Council authorized the deployment of UN Military Observers to monitor and maintain the ceasefire during the 1948 Arab-Israeli War.
 The operation was named as the United Nations Truce Supervision Organization (UNTSO).
-Since then, United Nations has deployed 57 missions across the globe, 14 of which are ongoing.
-By this time millions of military personnel including UN police and other civilians from more than 120 countries participated in UN peacekeeping operations.
+Since then, United Nations has deployed 71 peacekeeping missions/assignment across the globe, 14 of which are ongoing.
+By this time millions of military personnel including UN police and other civilians from more than 125 countries participated in UN peacekeeping operations.

 With the change of dynamics of world politics and war trends the peacekeeping operations are getting more challenging and demanding every day.
 With all the challenges peacekeeping operations will continue to strive to facilitate the political process, protect civilians, assist in the disarmament, demobilization and reintegration of former combatants; support the organization of elections, protect and promote human rights and assist in restoring the rule of law.